apache/nuttx/drivers/syslog/README.txt

 ==========================

 This README file discusses the SYLOG drivers that can be found in the drivers/syslog directory.
-In NuttX, syslog output is equivalent to debug output and, therefore, the syslogging interfaces are defined in the header file include/debug.h.
+The syslogging interfaces are defined in the header file include/syslog.h.
+In NuttX, "syslog output" is really synonymous to "debug output" and, therefore, the debugging interfaces defined in the header file include/debug.h are also sysloggin interfaces.

 By default, all system log output goes to console (/dev/console).
 But that behavior can be changed by the defining CONFIG_SYSLOG in the NuttX